 Google and its AI team are facing a bigger problem than it already has been for quite some time.
-Many AI researchers have been previously suspended from the company on various grounds but this time, it’s a different issue.
+Many AI researchers have been previously fired from the company on various grounds but this time, it’s a different issue.

 Recently, Blake Lemoine, a software engineer on Google’s AI development team was put on paid leave by the company after he went public claiming he encountered a sentient AI.
 Later, he was suspended on the grounds of sharing confidential information with the public.
 The engineer has shared his story through a Medium post, titled “May be Fired Soon for Doing AI Ethics Work”.
-He says, “

 He explained that in July 2021, he stumbled upon an AI ethics issue that he was concerned about and thought of speaking about it to his manager.
 It was related to a conversation he had with Google’s AI chatbot called LaMDA or Language Model for Dialogue Applications.
 After being disregarded several times because his manager thought that the evidence supporting his claims was too flimsy, he started looking for more evidence before escalating it.